willr196/guardian-data-streaming/DE/streaming_data.md

 ## Non-functional requirements
-- The tool should be written in Python, be unit tested, PEP-8 compliant, and tested for security vulnerabilities.
+- The tool should be written in Python, be unit-tested, PEP-8 compliant, and tested for security vulnerabilities.
 - The code should include documentation.
 - No credentials are to be recorded in the code.
 - The complete size of the module should not exceed [the memory limits for Python Lambda dependencies](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html)